-Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.

-Х Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available: Jul-12
+Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS าแระายผ Oridergraduates

+GI

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$5,048
+In-district \$5,519

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$5,048
+In-state (out-of-district): \$5,519

-G1 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-Out-of-state: \$14,235
+٠. Out-of-state: \$15,442

-G1 NONRESIDENT ALIENS
+G1 NONRESIDENT ALIENS 1 ψ10,442

+Gi ¢45,440

-Tuition: \$14,235
+Tuition: 1 \$15,442

 G1 REQUIRED FEES: \$5

 G1 ROOM AND BOARD:

-(on-campus)
+(on-campus) NA

 G1 ROOM ONLY:

-(on-campus)
+٠. (on-campus) NA

-G1 BOARD ONLY:
+G1 BOARD ONLY: + INA

+Gi

-(on-campus meal plan)
+(on-campus meal plan) 1 NA

-G1 Comprehensive tuition and room and d board fee (if your
+G1 Comprehensive tuition and room ar nd board fee (if your

+Ta.:

+board fees):

-college cannot provide separate tuiti on and room and
+college cannot provide separate tuition and room and